Work Is Scalar Or Vector

 W = ∫ F(r) • dr

 where F(r) is the force as a function of position and dr is an infinitesimal displacement vector.
-This integral is still a scalar quantity because it is a summation of infinitesimal scalar products (F(r) • dr), each representing the work done over an infinitesimally small displacement.
+That's why this integral is still a scalar quantity because it is a summation of infinitesimal scalar products (F(r) • dr), each representing the work done over an infinitesimally small displacement.
 Even with varying forces, the fundamental scalar nature of work is preserved.

 Addressing Potential Misconceptions: Why Work Isn't a Vector